crafthpc/floatsmith/README.md

 1) For CRAFT, make sure that the main `craft` search driver script is accessible in your `PATH`.

-2) For ADAPT, make sure the environment variables `CODIPACK_ROOT` and `ADAPT_ROOT` environment variables are set to the root of the CoDiPack and ADAPT repositories, respectively (ADAPT depends on [CoDiPack](https://github.com/SciCompKL/CoDiPack)).
+2) For ADAPT, make sure the environment variables `CODIPACK_HOME` and `ADAPT_HOME` environment variables are set to the root of the CoDiPack and ADAPT repositories, respectively (ADAPT depends on [CoDiPack](https://github.com/SciCompKL/CoDiPack)).